ADLP-Organization/drivent-frontend/README.md

 Front-end for Driven.t, an event management solution.

+:)

+Check out the backend of this project here: https://github.com/ADLP-Organization/drivent-backend.git

 ## About

 Driven.t is a web browser application with which you can manage every single aspect of your event.